landing-ai/landingai-python/docs/user_guide/1_concepts.md

 ### Model Deployment Options

-Before using this library for inference, you need train your model in `LandingLens` and [deploy it](https://support.landing.ai/docs/deployment-options).
+Before using this library for inference, you need train your model in LandingLens and [deploy it](https://support.landing.ai/docs/deployment-options).

 This library supports two deployment options:
 - [Cloud Deployment](https://support.landing.ai/landinglens/docs/cloud-deployment)
 - LandingEdge (support coming soon...)

-The easiest way to get started is using `CloudDeployment`.
+The easiest way to get started is using a Cloud Deployment.

 ### Inference and Predictor

-You can use this `landingai` library to get inference results from a model you trained on `LandingLens`.
+You can use this `landingai` library to get inference results from a model you trained on LandingLens.
 The library calls the endpoint of your deployed model for inference results.
-The endpoint could either be hosted on a `LandingLens` server (`CloudDeployment`) or on your own server via `LandingEdge`.
+The endpoint could either be hosted on a LandingLens server (i.e. Cloud Deployment) or on your own server using LandingEdge.

 The actual computation of model inference does not happen on the library side, it happens on the model server side.

-This library has abstracted out the complexity of server communication, error handling, and result parsing into a simple class called `landingai.predict.Predictor`.
+This library abstracts out the complexity of server communication, error handling, and result parsing into a simple class called `landingai.predict.Predictor`.
 For more information, see `landingai.predict.Predictor` in the API doc.

-### Prediction Result
+### Prediction Results

 Once you get inference results, you can process them further based on your business needs.

-It's helpful to know what the result schema will look like before you process the results.
-Here are the scema definitions for each project type:
+Depending on the AI task the result schema will be different.
+Here are the schema definitions for each project type:

 - Classification:`landingai.common.ClassificationPrediction`
 - Object Detection:`landingai.common.ObjectDetectionPrediction`